Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Design

+The tool operates in a way similar to a valley seen in Zelda.
 Though users can only take a limited number of actions at any time related to their current view in the primary loop, the tool keeps secondary loop landmarks (like other lifecycle stages or regions) visible ``in the distance'' through small previews opening into those other spaces.
 These sight-lines try to encourage exploration and pull users ``over the hill'' into a new valley.
-Furthermore, like Banjo-Tooie, changes in one area reflect in others, creating the potential for the user to traverse a vast possibility space without having to grapple with it all at once.
-This attempts to construct a ``vista'' of secondary loop elements alongside a smaller dynamic set of primary loop opportunities (Majmudar, 2020).
+Furthermore, like Banjo-Tooie, changes in one area reflect in others.